logo

 Most of all

-Give it plenty of kindness and affection and you will be rewarded with a loyal companion for many years to come.
+Give it plenty of kindness and affection and love and you will be rewarded with a loyal companion for many years to come.